madetech/blog/posts/building-an-agile-team.md

 ### Realisation of responsibility

-Transitioning a team into a self organising structure can take a little bit of time.
+Transitioning a team into a self organising structure can take time.
 Sometimes we find a team isn't used to such responsibility.
-They can sometimes be unaware of it and sometimes even actively try to avoid it.
+They can be unaware of it and even actively try to avoid it.

 We have noticed that process can be introduced by team members who are not ready to move so fast.
 We find some teams feature creep or change their goal